Work In Progress

 Punch In, Zone In

 If you like your job well enough to continue working there, then you must engage with your work.
 Commit to being present while you work.
 You’ve likely heard athletes describe being “in the zone” when they train.
 Or, maybe you’ve heard something similar from people wrapped up in their favorite hobby.
 Don’t dismiss that; it’s a legitimate experience.
 The phrase “in the zone” is short for zone of proximal development.
 It refers to the space between your current, comfortable skill set, and what lies just beyond it.
 When you’re at work, do your best to try and get “in the zone.”
-No matter how menial your tasks, focus intently on them.
+No matter how menial your tasks are, focus intently on them.
 Sink into your work.
 Forget about your other obligations for just a little while.
 And just work.

 Around The Water Cooler